vaibhavpandeyvpz/apkstudio/README.md

 If you are just willing to quickly decompile an [Android](https://android.com/) app, you can make use of [DeAPK - Online APK Decompiler](https://deapk.vaibhavpandey.com/) which lets you decompile an Android app using [apktool](https://github.com/ibotpeaches/apktool) and [jadx](https://github.com/skylot/jadx).

+### Unmaintained

+⚠️ This project is not being actively maintained until further notice. ⚠️

 ### Features
 - Cross platform, run on **Linux**, **Mac OS X** & **Windows**
 - Decompile/recompile/sign & install APKs